Problem: Flame retardants increase risk of serious illness.

-For the past 6 years, The Alliance for a Healthy Tomorrow has been working to ban toxic flame retardants from:
+The Alliance for a Healthy Tomorrow worked for 8 years to get toxic flame retardants out of:

 - children’s products (for children age 12 and under)